kubedb/cli/docs/concepts/README.md

 # Concepts

-Concepts help you learn about the different parts of the CLI and the abstractions it uses.
+Concepts help you learn about the different parts of the KubeDB and the abstractions it uses.

 - What is KubeDB
   - [Overview](/docs/concepts/what-is-kubedb/overview.md).
 Provides a conceptual introduction to KubeDB, including the problems it solves and its high-level architecture.